lltfm/openness/works/saltem_hoc/README.md

 Notable responses section has been moved [here](./openness_gpt-notable_responses.md)

 > Note: please update any links to this section as they are deprecated and this
-> will eventually be removed
+> section will eventually be removed

 ### Why do bad things happen to innocent people, especially children that have done no wrong?
 Relocated [here](./openness_gpt-notable_responses.md#why-do-bad-things-happen-to-innocent-people-especially-children-that-have-done-no-wrong)